top of page

 Canyon Views are coming up and stay until the very end for our favorite hike in Zion National Park.

 To Prepare for the trip we packed water bottles in our backpacks.
 It’s a quick hike so you don’t really need food, however we packed some just in case anyone got hungry.
 The trail has uneven footing so hiking poles are helpful.
 Wear good supportive shoes and hiking shoes if you have them.
 The one item most hikers forget is a first aid kit.
-We’ll put affiliate links in our description for the items we packed for this hike to help you Preprare.
 The trail isn’t too difficult however, each step is still important and a stumble could cause the need for a band-aid or more care.
+Here are examples of the gear we would take on this hike:

 The beginning of the trail starts with a mild ascent.
 We hiked the trail in the morning and enjoyed the shade present as we made our climb.
 After the initial ascent there is a small overhang or cave where you can get a little more space to spread out and take some pictures.
 Before the cave is a small cantilever bridge.
 The trail meanders with twists and turns, ascents, and declines.
 Zion Canyon Overlook trail keeps you guessing with where you are going to go next and is a lot of fun.
 The Overlook is an open space with boulders and plants and trees.
 We had fun exploring the open area after some of the tight spaces of the trail.